kahyoung-zz/test-netlify/src/pages/home/index.md

 ---
-templateKey: "home-page"
+templateKey: home-page
-path: /
-title: Play the fun, social sport enjoyed by over 140,000 Australians
+title: 'Play the fun, social sport enjoyed by over 140,000 Australians'
+subtitle: >-
-subtitle: Oztag is the latest craze in recreational sport that now has competitions running all over Australia, with the largest areas located in Sydney, Brisbane and Canberra.
+  Oztag is the latest craze in recreational sport that now has competitions running all over Australia, with the largest areas located in Sydney, Brisbane and Canberra.
 Get involved today.
+background: /img/ib36418.jpg
 ---

 ### Shade-grown coffee